 Obstructive sleep apnea is essentially choking.
 Not much inner peace there.
 Whether a snort occurs while awake and laughing or asleep and dreaming, it is the sound of an apnea event.
 The on-edge feeling that accompanies this is from the adrenaline-like stress hormone the body secretes to get oxygen to the cells.
-It is a fight-or-flight response to a relaxed tongue muscle narrowing, then blocking, the throat.
+It is a fightor-flight response to a relaxed tongue muscle narrowing, then blocking, the throat.
 When muscle tone is adequate enough to un-stick the tongue, a snorting sound occurs.
 This is from the aerodynamics of breath passing through the vocal cords.

 New findings show elevated levels of these stress hormones, not only at night, but during the day.
-Prior to this, these levels of stress hormone throughout the day were considered normal.
-What is normal?
-Is it healthy?
-Health is defined as absence of disease.
+Prior to this, these levels of stress hormones throughout the day were considered normal.